matthewrobertson/ress/README.md

 ### Server Side Components

-Ress allows you to customize how your Rails application responds to requests in two ways:
+Ress allows you to customize how your Rails application responds to mobile requests in two ways:

 1. It adds controller and helper methods to detect which version of your site has